 - Taking a daily walk around the neighborhood to put the baby to sleep in the stroller

-- Sitting outside in the fresh air for 10 minutes while the kids do some independent schoolwork
+- Sitting outside in the fresh air for 10 minutes while the kids play

-- Taking a hot bubble bath two nights a week after the kids are in bed
+- Taking a hot bubble bath one night a week after the kids are in bed

 Those are precious times, friend.
 Those are needed times.
 They must be scheduled, protected and fought for.
 Truly.